HandsOnDataViz/book/docs/HandsOnDataViz.md

 </p>

-But Figure <a href="#fig:plastic-line-chart">16.3</a> does not yet focus on the bigger story.
+But Figure <a href="#fig:plastic-line-chart">16.3</a> does not yet focus on the bigger story: the total amount of plastics manufactured in global history.
 Our 60 percent of all of the plastics ever manufactured in the world have been made since 2000, or the last 15 years of this chart, according to our analysis of the data.
 Let’s highlight this broader point by editing the chart and building on skills you learned in prior chapters.
 First, divide the data into two columns, *before 2000* and *since 2000*, which allows you to apply different colors to each data series.
 Insert the same data for year 2000 in both columns to make the new chart look continuous.
-Second, change the chart type from the default *line chart* to an *area chart* to fill the space under the curve to draw attention to the total amount of plastics manufactured in global history.
+Second, change the chart type from the default *line chart* to an *area chart* to fill the space under the curve to draw attention to the total amount of plastics manufactured over time.
 Third, in the *Refine* tab, since you do *not* want a stacked area chart, uncheck the *stack areas* box.
-Assign a dark blue color to draw more attention to the post-2000 data series, and a gray color to diminish the appearance of the pre-2000 data series, as shown in Figure <a href="#fig:plastic-refine">16.4</a>.
+Assign a dark blue color to draw more attention to the post-2000 data series, and a gray color to diminish the appearance of the pre-2000 data series, as shown in Figure
+<a href="#fig:plastic-refine">16.4</a>.

     | year | before 2000 | since 2000 |
     | 1999 |         202 |            |